Import Participants

 Requirements

-However, if the Excel file contains the column Bib and a number is entered, this bib will be used.
-In return, this means that the record will not be imported if the bib number already exists in the event file.
+When adding new participants, if the import file does not contain a bib number, a new bib number according to the Bib Number Settings will be assigned.However, if the import file contains the column Bib and a number is entered, this bib will be used.
+This means that the record will not be imported if the bib number already exists in the event file.

 Additional considerations